JohnBasrai/axum-quickstart/README.md

 ## Overview

-This project is a quickstart template for building a simple RESTful API using Axum in Rust.
+This project is a quickstart template for building a **production-ready RESTful API** in Rust using Axum and Tokio.
 It includes:

-- Basic CRUD endpoints for managing movies.
+ - Full CRUD endpoints for managing movies
+ - HTML root (`/`) page with dynamic version display
-- Redis backend for persistent storage.
+ - Redis-backed storage for persistence
-- Full HTTP integration testing using reqwest.
+ - Comprehensive HTTP integration tests using reqwest
-- Clean project structure with separation of concerns.
+ - Clean project architecture with modular separation of concerns

 ---